TravelTimN/ci-ifd-lead/week3-d3-dc/d3-dc.md

 - **OBTAIN DATA**
     - **[Kaggle](https://www.kaggle.com/datasets)** is great source of free data!
 - **FILTER DATA** *[optional]*
-    - If desired and/or permitted, remove any unnessary columns+rows from your data.
+    - If desired and/or permitted, remove any unnecessary columns+rows from your data.
 - **ASSIGN CHARTS**
     - Decide which charts your data will best portray to users. *(examples below)*
 - **CONVERT DATA** *[optional]*
     - Sometimes it's easier to use **.json** versus using **.csv**
     - Suggested free online [csv to json converter](https://csvjson.com/csv2json)
 - **DESIGN PROJECT**
-    - This is where your artistic abilites create your dashboard wireframes!
+    - This is where your artistic abilities create your dashboard wireframes!
 - **< C O D E >**
     - The moment you've been waiting for - building your dashboard!